Marmelodov/PromptCrafter-API/README.md

 - **Ruby** (`/sdk/ruby/`)
 - **Java** (`/sdk/java/`)

-Documentation sets for the five SDKs are written to account for the idiom and particular challenges of each language.
+Documentation for each SDK accounts for the idiom and particular challenges of the language.

 ## How to use this repository